-The Institute for the Humanities invites proposals from undergraduate students for interest groups on humanities-related topics.
+For the second year, the Institute for the Humanities invites proposals from undergraduate students for interest groups on humanities-related topics.
 Have you and your friends been inspired by a discussion in one of your courses about a period in history, a philosophical tradition, a particular theorist, an artist’s political stance, a cultural phenomenon, or a particular way of reading a novel?
 Have you found yourselves continuing the discussion outside of class?
 Do you know other students with similar interests who want to gather regularly to discuss ideas and readings?
-The Institute for the Humanities will provide a space, snacks, and support for a group based around your interests.
+The Institute for the Humanities will provide support for a group based around your interests.

-This pilot project draws on the structure of the Rackham Interdisciplinary Workshops (sponsored by Rackham Graduate School), through which graduate students from different disciplines discuss topics of shared interest.
-This program aims to provide a similar space for interdisciplinary discussion, but with undergraduate students’ particular concerns and goals in mind.
 The topic of the group’s discussion may or may not relate to your major or minor, or to your plans after graduation.
-These are not pre-professional groups; rather, this is an opportunity to take advantage of the amazing intellectual community of a university like Michigan makes possible.
+These are not pre-professional groups; rather, this is an opportunity to take advantage of the amazing intellectual community a university like Michigan makes possible.

-As with the Rackham Interdisciplinary Workshops, these undergraduate interest groups should be self-organized by student members and maintain a core membership through the academic year.
-To be considered active, a group should meet (in the institute’s common room) at least once a month through the academic year.
+These undergraduate interest groups should be self-organized by student members and maintain a core membership through the academic year.
+To be considered active, a group should meet at least six times through the academic year.
 Funding will be provided for one year, though groups may apply to continue the group into the following year.